Veganism is not a sacrifice, it is a joy. – Gary L Francione

 DINING OUT DOESN’T MEAN MISSING OUT

 Liverpool is in the midst of a foodie revolution and as our offering expands, so does the one for all you lovely vegans.
-Places like Down The Hatch are near enough 100% vegan, The Bagelry is very vegan and we’d also recommend popping into Evil Eye Burrito, The Old Hardware Shop, Craft Taproom, Cow & Co Cafe, Our Kitchen, Maray, Yuet Ben, Etsu, Lunya and The Egg.
+Places like Down The Hatch, The Caledonia and more are near enough 100% vegan, The Bagelry is very vegan and we’d also recommend popping into Evil Eye Burrito, The Old Hardware Shop, Craft Taproom, Maray, Yuet Ben, Hafla Hafla, Etsu, Lunya and The Egg.
 As you can see from the line-up, we’re talking about some of the best haunts in the city so you’re know you’re in for a good meal.

 Over-Indulge at Liverpool’s First Street Food Market

-Baltic Market is Liverpool’s first street food market and opened up last year.
+Baltic Market is Liverpool’s first street food market that opened up in 2017.
 Based in Cains Brewery, thousands and thousands of foodies have headed down for a night of fun in the name of local.
 The fact it is our venue holds no bearing on this message but we’re insanely vegan friendly.
 Lots of different stalls and near enough all have a vegan friendly option.
 From wood-fired pizzas to loaded sweet potato fries – we don’t blame you for drooling or visiting us twice in the same day.
 More here.

 GRAB A VEGAN AFTERNOON TEA